chin-rcip/collections-model/docs/tm/current/03-general-concepts.md

 In CIDOC CRM, only `E2 Temporal Entities` and its subclasses (comprising events), can be situated temporally.
 This is done through a time-span, modeled with the property `P4 has time-span` and the class `E52 Time-Span`.

-This `E52 Time-Span` can then be delimited (using the XSD Date standards) with the use of 4 properties representing specific dates:
+This `E52 Time-Span` can then be delimited (using the `xsd:dateTime` standard) with the use of 4 properties representing specific dates:

 * `P82a begin of the begin ` indicates that the time-span of the event may at the earliest have started on that date.
 * `P81a end of the begin `indicates that the time-span of the event has without doubt at the latest started on that date.